-As a help to writers, this primer highlights some of the important questions you should be asking yourself when constructing your novel.
-Also, the advice presented here is as pertinent for any type of writing whether a short story, screenplay, or full-length work.
+Here are some of the more important questions you might want to ask yourself when constructing your story.
+The advice presented here is pertinent for any type of writing whether a short story, screenplay, or a full-length novel.

-Familiarize yourself as much as possible with the history of your characters.
-Live, breath and be on intimate terms with them, daily, as you write.
+Familiarise yourself as much as possible with the history of your characters.
+Live, breath and be on intimate terms with them daily, as you write.
 Otherwise the reader will not believe in them.
-They must be as real as your friends, your family, your neighbours.
+They must be as real as your friends, your family, or your neighbours.

 • Always ask yourself questions as to where something/someone is going to see if everything follows through.